-As drilling and process oil gets dirtier and dirtier, our electric grid only continues to get cleaner.
+As drilling and processing oil gets dirtier and dirtier, our electric grid only continues to get cleaner.
 That, combined with much lower fuel and maintenance costs compared to gas vehicles, make electric cars and buses a tremendous opportunity for clean energy progress.

 For a state like Minnesota, transitioning to electric transportation is a particularly attractive opportunity because we currently rely purely on imported fuels.
 But electric cars and buses can be powered by local utilities—growing demand for local wind and solar that’s already been shown to be a big economic boon for Minnesota utilities.